vinaykv1991/Photo-Album/README.md

 Currently features supported are following
 1. Creating Albums
 2. Uploading photos into the albums with description
+    a.
+Creates thumbnail to use in album view

 Work pending
-1. Create thumbnail and store. use thumbnail in album view
-2. In photo view limit the size of the photo which can be displayed.
+1. In photo view limit the size of the photo which can be displayed.
+2. Improve the album view

 To use this